hyperskill-content/AI-Engineer-Deploy/CONTRIBUTING.md

     - If we find issues, we will leave comments on specific lines.
     - If everything looks good, we will approve the PR.

-### Deliverables

-GitHub repo with:

-- Final code solution, `Dockerfile`, and other files in the `main` branch.
-- At least three merged pull requests.

 ## **Best Practices**
 - Use meaningful commit messages.
 - Use branches for features, bug fixes, or experiments.